-- Determine the amount of fibre required in kg per minute according to the mix design (refer to the Calibration Sheets) - Set the fibre feeder air pressure with the air pressure control valve (refer to Fibre feeder control valve. on page 4-11) and the fibre feeder flow rate chart located on the valve bracket. - 3.
-Press button 15 Fibre Feeder on the Operating Keypad (refer to page 4-3) to prime, collect and weight the fibre.
-Compare the amount discharged with the amount required and make adjustments using the air pressure control valve as in step 2 above. - Place the fibre feeder in the Automatic position to dispense fibre when the conveyor belt is running by pressing button 15 on the Operating Keypad.
+- Determine the amount of fibre required in kg per minute (lbs per min) according to the mix design (refer to the Calibration Sheets) - Set the fibre feeder flow with the air flow control valve (refer to Fibre feeder control valve. on page 4-111) and the fibre feeder flow rate chart located on the valve bracket. - 3.
+Press button 8 (hold for 2 sec for Prime Mode) on the Main Operating Keypad (refer to page 4-3) to prime, collect and weight the fibre.
+Compare the amount discharged with the amount required and make adjustments using the air pressure control valve as in step 2 above. - 4.
+Place the fibre feeder in the Automatic position to dispense fibre when the conveyor belt is running by pressing button Error!
+Reference source not found. on the M ain Operating Keypad until flashing green.